Gender plays a role in influencing work stress. The Department of Internal Medicine shares the differences in work stress between males and females.

 Work stress in males and females

 Gender can also influence stress at work.
-A 2011 World Health Organisation commentary on gender disparities in mental health revealed that just as gender influences a person’s social position, status and treatment in society, so it affects what gives men and women stress and how they react to it.
+A WHO (World Health Organisation) commentary on gender disparities in mental health revealed that just as gender influences a person’s social position, status and treatment in society, so it affects what gives men and women stress and how they react to it.

 Work that does not allow for skill discretion and decision-making authority contributes most to depression, and is more prevalent the lower one’s rank.
 As women generally earn less than men and more often occupy the lower ranking positions in organisations, they are more prone than men to work-related stress.

 “However, stress does differ depending on the industry sector.
-For instance, in the construction industry, according to a study published in the Journal of Management in Engineering in 2004, men appear to experience slightly higher levels of stress than women,” says
+For instance, in the construction industry, according to a study published in the Journal of Management in Engineering, men appear to experience slightly higher levels of stress than women,” says

 “Men in this industry appeared to suffer more stress in relation to risk-taking, disciplinary matters, implications of mistakes, redundancy, and career progression.
 Female engineers in the construction industry, on the other hand, stressed more over opportunities for personal development, keeping up with new ideas and business travel.”